Sherlock Holmes in the 22nd Century: Episodes

 The show premiered in the United Kingdom in the late spring of 1999 on CITV and then premiered that fall in the United States.
 In the U.S., the series was split into two seasons, with the first airing on Fox Kids, with the second planned to air on Kids' WB in 2001, but instead aired on broadcast syndication.
-All 26 episodes were originally planned to air in the United States on PAX alongside fellow-DIC show Archie's Weird Mysteries as part of an hour-long block, but was moved to air on Fox Kids.
+All 26 episodes were originally planned to air in the United States on PAX (now Ion Television) alongside fellow-DIC show Archie's Weird Mysteries as part of an hour-long block, but was moved to air on Fox Kids.
+The two shows did, however, air together in reruns on Ion's defunct sister network Qubo from May 13, 2013 to May 26, 2018.

 Only the first 13 episodes were broadcast on ITV in 1999, ending with "The Musgrave Ritual" in August.
 In the U.S., 17 episodes were broadcast on Fox Kids starting in September 1999, in a different order, and ending with "The Man with the Twisted Lip".
 The remaining episodes aired in 2001.

 The series was pre-sold internationally through Buena Vista International Television.